 What Is a Kodi Box?

 A Kodi box is a standalone device that runs the Kodi software and plugs directly into your TV or monitor.
 The boxes have a full version of the app pre-installed and ready to use.
 All you need is the box itself, a power cord, and an HDMI cable.

 Some boxes are specifically designed to only run the Kodi software, while others are modified versions of common set-top media players.
-Kodi can run on Chromecast, Amazon Fire TV, Google Nexus Player, Nvidia Shield, any device that supports Android TV, Raspberry Pi, and a host of products from smaller independent manufacturers.
+Kodi can run on an Amazon Fire stick, Chromecast, Google Nexus Player, Nvidia Shield, any device that supports Android TV, Raspberry Pi, and a host of products from smaller independent manufacturers.

 Is Kodi Illegal?

 The answer is a resounding No. Kodi is not illegal now and will almost certainly never become illegal in the future.